jalho/reindeerland/README.md

    ```

 3. Make sure directories and files referenced in the `.env` file exist and
    that secret keys are correct & sensible.
+You can use `make` as there is a
+   [`Makefile`](./Makefile) that at least defines what should be present.

+   TODO: Make the `Makefile` wget or generate the stuff required!

 4. Start the composition detached and follow logs if you wish.